Kong/terraform-provider-konnect/docs/resources/api_product.md

 ### Required

 - `name` (String) The name of the API product.
-- `portal_ids` (List of String) The list of portal identifiers which this API product should be published to
+- `portal_ids` (List of String, Deprecated) The list of portal identifiers which this API product should be published to

 ### Optional